|

 "That which hurts, but is profitable, is drunk by the wise like medicine.
 For the result, afterwards attained, becomes incomparable." - Nagarjuna

 Nor need we think these things only happened to mystics three or four hundred years ago.
 In either case one can always choose to abort, postpone, or temper the healing at any time: physically, through symptom-suppressive but not curative drugs, and psychologically or spiritually through consoling means of an almost infinite variety.
-We all know the forms they may take: exaggerated or desperate, grasping or abberrant versions of common and in themselves normal and pleasurable activities of life: food, sex, TV, vacations, relationships, hobbies, reading - or even more sophisticated forms of "spiritual seeking”, i.e., all potential distractions without number from facing in one moment or another who and what we are and ceasing to run from the hole, or existential void, at the core of our being as a separate self, familiarity with which will lead us to recognize our true self which is non-separate and interdependent with the whole.
-So we have no choice but let the divine physician do his work, while we do our small part in humilty.
-Throughout the vicissitudes and cycles of this extended cure, we become aware of the inevitable backdrafts, the empty spiritual vacuums wherein life-energy gathers itself up through cycles of back and fill, back and fill, for the next “healing crisis”.
-It may feel often like the end, but we can trust and have faith that one day there will be the great and lasting healing when the Overself or Divine Master makes its final move.
+We all know the forms they may take: exaggerated or desperate, grasping or abberrant versions of common and in themselves normal and pleasurable activities of life: food, sex, TV, vacations, relationships, hobbies, reading - or even more sophisticated forms of "spiritual seeking”, i.e., all potential distractions without number from facing in one moment or another who and what we are and ceasing to run from the hole, or existential void, at the core of our being as a separate self, as well as core wounds from childhood, familiarity with which will lead us to recognize our true self which is non-separate and interdependent with the whole.
+So we have no choice but let the divine physician in all its forms do this work, while we do our small part in humilty.

 "The period of active effort is at an end; the period of passive waiting now follows it.
 Without any act on his own part and without any mental movement of his own, the Grace draws him up to the next higher stage and miraculously puts him there where he has so long and so much desired to be.
 Mark well the absence of self-effort at this stage, how the whole task is taken out of his hands."
-(13)
+(14)

 2. Talks with Ramana Maharshi (Carlsbad, California: Inner Traditions Publishing, 2001), pp.182